Ages 5–9 | 2026–2027

 A Typical Day May Include:

+Tuesdays & Thursdays include participation in Game of Village, an immersive community building experience where children step into a collaborative “village” environment designed to nurture teamwork, leadership, creativity, responsibility, and problem solving through play and crafting!
+Game of Village is a living social learning experience where children become active participants in a shared village culture.
+Through imaginative play, cooperative projects, and hands on roles within the group, children practice communication, collaboration, and community care in engaging ways.
 This program is rooted in community, honoring the belief that children learn best when they are supported by a village.
 We deeply value the role of parents and caregivers as co-educators, and we invite families to share their skills, stories, and lived knowledge with the group.
 Whether through seasonal crafts, gardening wisdom, cultural traditions, or simple presence, every contribution helps shape the richness of our learning space.
 Greenbriar’s Wild Flower Program is a living, evolving offering shaped by the needs of the children, the rhythms of the land, and the heart of the community.
 As such, all details are subject to change as we grow together.

 Meet Greenbriar’s Wild Flower Team